simhayn/basil_mapping/README.md

 - **Department**: Ecology
 - **Advisor**: Professor Yigal Cohen
 - **Year**: 2021
-- **Traits Studied**: Downy Mildew and Fusarium Resistance, Red Color Intensity on Leaves, Stems, and Flowers in Greenhouse or Field Environments
+- **Traits Studied**: Downy Mildew and Fusarium resistance, Cold tolerance, Anthocyanin accumulation (Red Color Intensity) on Leaves, Stems and Flowers, in Young and mature plants in Greenhouse or Field environments.

 ## Installation
 To get started with the analysis, you'll need to install the necessary R packages.
 Make sure you have R and RStudio installed on your system.